+- Create a website to be the information and outreach hub for the Task Force.

 - Plan a kickoff event

 - Communicate with the community

 - Hold workshops/ meetings focus groups

 - Monitor Council and Supervisors Meetings/Developers at Licensing Committee Hearings

-VI.
+VII.
 Monitoring and Accountability